-We are pleased to present the annual report of the Company for the year ended 31 December, 2017.
+We are pleased to present the annual report including the financial statements of the Company for the year ended 31 December, 2018.

 Nature of business

 The nature of business the Company is authorized to carry on is the development, purchase, sale and rental of real estate and investment in equities and fixed income investments and any other financial services.